RELATES TO: KRS 324A.035(3), 324A.045(2), (3), 12 U.S.C. 3331-3351

 Section 1.
 Continuing Education: Number of Hours Required.
 (1) Certified general real property appraisers, certified residential real property appraisers, licensed real property appraisers, and associate real property appraisers shall:

-(1) Complete fourteen (14) hours of approved continuing education, pursuant to 12 U.S.C.
+(a) Complete fourteen (14) hours of approved continuing education, pursuant to 12 U.S.C.
 1116 and 3345, and Section 2 of this administrative regulation, each license year prior to May 16 of the current renewal year; and

 Section 2.
 Continuing Education.
 (1) Continuing education credit may be granted.
 If granted, continuing education credit shall be for:

 (a) Approved continuing education courses; or